ICGC-TCGA-PanCancer/pancancer-documentation/docs/PANCAN_CLUSTER_LAUNCH_README.md

 be as short as 20 minutes, and gives you flexibility to install newer/alternative/custom workflows.

-    # copy-paste this template path in the .cfg:
+    # copy-paste this json template path in the appropriate .cfg file:
     # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template
     # launch, use the correct command line args for your cloud environment, see docs above and the README for Bindle
     perl bin/launcher/launch_cluster.pl --use-openstack --use-default-config --launch-cluster cluster1